The-EG/plugins-dashboard/README.md

     2. Go to 'Secrets'
     3. 'New Repository Secret' named `REPO_TOKEN` and paste the token you copied above
 6. (Optional) rename the `the-eg` branch to your own liking.
-    1. Update the reference to the above branch in .github/workflows/*.yml
+    1. Update the reference to the above branch in .github/workflows/*.yml (in branch `gh-pages`)
 7. Enable GH Pages on the `main` branch
     1. Go to repo settings
     2. Goto 'Pages'